achesak/natural-one/weapon_files.md

 and `dmg_medium`.
 Each key is an array of objects, with each object having `count` and `die` keys; these are the values that determine the number (`count`) of which die (`die`) to roll.

+Each roll must also have a `type` associated with it.
+This represents the type of damage that the roll does.

 Example:
 ```json
 {